- About UVM

 Note: Faculty must have an active Hatch Project in order to maintain an Experiment Station appointment.

-Proposals are to be submitted electronically to Jane Nevins by Thursday, April 25, 2013 with a printed cover page SIGNED BY YOUR DEPARTMENT CHAIR.
+Proposals are to be submitted electronically to Jane Nevins by Thursday, April 24, 2014.
+In addition, a single copy of all the materials is to be submitted by the Project Investigator along with a printed cover page SIGNED BY YOUR DEPARTMENT CHAIR.
+It is the responsibility of the Project Investigator to insure that submissions are in the proper form and submitted by the deadline.

 If you have any questions, please email Jane Nevins for clarification.